Geometric Langlands Twists of N = 4 Gauge Theory from Derived Algebraic Geometry: Introduction

 as a $(-1)$-shifted symplectic derived stack. \end{itemize} \end{theorem}

 We further proceed to identify the moduli spaces of solutions for a surface of the form $X=C \times \Sigma$ for smooth proper curves $C,\Sigma$ which exhibits the relevance to the geometric Langlands correspondence.
 On the other hand, even from this description from a 4-dimensional perspective, one can make the following observation.
-Since it is realized as a deformation of the Higgs moduli space, it is clear that the B-twist sees the algebraic structure of the de Rham moduli space $\loc_G(\Sigma)$ of flat $G$-bundles, as opposed to the Betti moduli space of locally constant sheaves.
+Since it is realized as a deformation of the Higgs moduli space, it is clear that the B-twist sees the algebraic structure of the de Rham moduli space $\Flat_G(\Sigma)$ of flat $G$-bundles, as opposed to the Betti moduli space of locally constant sheaves.
 Also, on the A-side, we have the appearance of the de Rham stack, which explains the appearance of $D$-modules: in particular, one doesn't have to deal with a Fukaya-type category to see the categorical geometric Langlands correspondence from this perspective.

-These two aspects are the results that Kapustin and Witten don't find from their analysis but which will play a crucial role for us to recover the refined conjecture of Arinkin and Gaitsgory in our subsequent work.
+These two aspects are the results that Kapustin and Witten don't find from their analysis but which play a crucial role for us to recover the refined conjecture of Arinkin and Gaitsgory in our subsequent work \cite{EY2}.
 That physics can capture subtle algebraic dependence on a spacetime after a twist was not at all expected: first of all, supersymmetric gauge theory is defined purely in the realm of the smooth category.
 Moreover, a topological twist was expected to yield a topological field theory in the sense of Atiyah and Segal.
 Indeed, this was one of the crucial reasons why many experts in the geometric Langlands program were skeptical of how much new insight the work of Kapustin and Witten could bring in to the original program.
-Our research makes the first explicit bridge between these two different ways of thinking, by setting up a framework based on the recent rigorous development of derived algebraic geometry (as in, for instance the work of To\"en-Vezzosi \cite{HAGI, HAGII}, Lurie \cite{HigherAlgebra}, Pantev-To\"en-Vaqui\'e-Vezzosi \cite{PTVV} and Gaitsgory-Rozenblyum \cite{GR}).
-We intend to use the bridge to find some new structures in the geometric Langlands program in subsequent works.
+Our research makes the first explicit bridge between these two different ways of thinking, by setting up a framework based on the recent rigorous development of derived algebraic geometry (as in, for instance the work of To\"en--Vezzosi \cite{HAGI, HAGII}, Lurie \cite{HigherAlgebra}, Pantev--To\"en--Vaqui\'e--Vezzosi \cite{PTVV} and Gaitsgory--Rozenblyum \cite{GR}).